kmutt-engineering-openhouse/kmutt-engineering-openhouse-2025/src/content/workshops/en/river-no-cybe.md

 ---
 title: "River no Cybe"
-description: '🎶 Stage 4 | River no Cybe 🚩 The ultimate thrilling challenge stage!
-Take on the role of a "White Hat Hacker" and enter the actual field in a Capture The Flag (CTF) format.'
+description: "🎶 Stage 4 | River no Cybe 🚩\nThe ultimate thrilling challenge stage!\nTake on the role of a \"White Hat Hacker\"\nEnter the actual field in a Capture The Flag (CTF) format.\nSimulate Ethical Hacking scenarios to find vulnerabilities,\ndecode encrypted messages, and conquer the hidden flag.\nLearn about Cybersecurity from real-world experience!"
 image: "river-no-cybe.jpg"
 sections:
-  - heading: "Details"
-    body: "🎶 Stage 4 | River no Cybe 🚩\nThe ultimate thrilling challenge stage!\nTake on the role of a \"White Hat Hacker\"\nEnter the actual field in a Capture The Flag (CTF) format.\nSimulate Ethical Hacking scenarios to find vulnerabilities,\ndecode encrypted messages, and conquer the hidden flag.\nLearn about Cybersecurity from real-world experience!"
   - heading: "Check-in Point"
     body: "The elevator lobby, 11th Floor, Wissawa Wattana Building (S4)"
   - heading: "Schedule"